-521 All personnel are to wear full and complete turnout gear on all emergency calls with the following exceptions:

-A. Personnel entering high and/or moving water shall wear water rescue gear, helmet, and personal floatation device at all times.
-Personnel donning water rescue gear in the above situations should carry their turnout gear on the vehicle with them when possible.

-B. Driver/operators who have difficulty driving apparatus with protective boots may don their gear immediately upon arriving on the scene.

-C. Personnel may remove gear in excessive heat conditions upon attaining permission from their immediate officer.

-D. Fire Police members shall wear Department issued ANSI Level 2 high visibility clothing and identification badge when performing in the capacity of a Special Fire Police officer.

-- 522 Latex gloves are to be worn on all motor vehicle accidents with injuries and all EMS calls. - 523 Personnel operating power tools or operating on any vehicle rescue scene shall have protective eyewear on at all times. - 524 All personnel operating on any roadway, and not equipped with SCBA, shall wear a DOT approved reflective high-visibility vest over their PPE.
+- All personnel are to wear full and complete turnout gear on all emergency calls with the following exceptions: - A. Personnel entering high and/or moving water shall wear water rescue gear, helmet, and personal floatation device at all times. - B. Personnel donning water rescue gear in the above situations should carry their turnout gear on the vehicle with them when possible. - C. Driver/operators who have difficulty driving apparatus with protective boots may don their gear immediately upon arriving on the scene. - D. Personnel may remove gear in excessive heat conditions upon attaining permission from their immediate officer. - E. Fire Police members shall wear Department issued ANSI Level 2 high visibility clothing and identification badge when performing in the capacity of a Special Fire Police officer. - 522 Latex gloves are to be worn on all motor vehicle accidents with injuries and all EMS calls. - Personnel operating power tools or operating on any vehicle rescue scene shall have protective eyewear on at all times. - All personnel operating on any roadway, and not equipped with SCBA, shall wear a DOT approved reflective high-visibility vest over their PPE.

-530 Dress Uniforms
+530 Uniforms

-- 531 The dress uniform shall consist of a uniform jacket, short and long sleeve shirts, pants, name tag, black shoes, tie, black belt, hat, white gloves, Department badge, and collar pins.
-Unauthorized patches, pins, and accessories are prohibited when wearing the dress uniform. - 532 LMFD shall issue members a dress uniform at the discretion of the Chief. - 533 Uniforms will not be worn at times other than official department functions or the when the member represents the Department in an official capacity.
-The extent of uniform worn shall be determined by the officer in charge of each event.
+- The Class A Dress Uniform shall consist of a navy uniform jacket, white long sleeve shirts, navy dress pants, name tag, black shoes, navy tie, black or navy socks, black belt, hat, white gloves, Department badge, department patch, American flag, and collar pins.
+Any undershirt worn shall be a plain white tee shirt.
+Unauthorized patches, pins, and accessories are prohibited when wearing the dress uniform. - Badge and pin color for firefighters shall be silver, while officers shall be gold.
+Dress hats for firefighters shall be navy while officers shall be white. - 533 LMFD shall issue members a dress uniform at the discretion of the Chief. - Class A uniforms will not be worn at times other than official department functions or the when the member represents the Department in an official capacity. - Typical occasions requiring a class A uniform include: